peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

 ### Add
     public EInteger Add​(EInteger bigintAugend)
-Adds this object and another object.
+Adds this arbitrary-precision integer and another arbitrary-precision integer and returns the result.

 **Parameters:**